 “Our study suggests a clear link between those that live in an area where a mass shooting has taken place and a desire for stricter gun regulation.”

 In much of the Western world, mass shootings have been swiftly followed by legislation to tighten controls around firearms.
-In the UK, the 1996 Dunblane school shooting of 16 British school children and a teacher led to to the two firearms acts and a permanent ban on private handgun ownership.
+In the UK, the 1996 Dunblane school shooting of 16 British school children and a teacher led to the two firearms acts and a permanent ban on private handgun ownership.

 Similarly, Australia outlawed automatic and semi-automatic weapons, as well as pump-action shotguns, in the aftermath of the 1996 Port Arthur Massacre in Tasmania which left 35 dead and 23 wounded.
-However, despite the US regularly seeing seeing similar tragedies these have not led to any significant changes in gun policy.
+However, despite the US regularly seeing similar tragedies these have not led to any significant changes in gun policy.